Logo of Landscape Atlas

 Hiring a professional for drainage work ensures the system is designed correctly and built to last.
 Here's a typical process:

 3. Permitting: While basic yard grading may not require a permit, significant drainage work, especially if tying into municipal storm systems, might.
-A reputable Kent contractor will know local codes and handle any necessary permits10.
+A reputable Kent contractor will know local codes and handle any necessary permits.

 4. Excavation: Trenches are dug for pipes or areas are reshaped for regrading and swales.
 This is the most labor-intensive phase.